 Asynchronous Logging in Corretto 17

 While working with an AWS service team to diagnose unexpected Garbage Collection (GC) pauses, the Amazon Corretto team discovered that applications were being throttled by I/O blocking while writing logs to disk.
 As a result, we decided to implement and contribute async-logging(JDK-8229517)) to OpenJDK 17.
-In this post, we’re going to explain how you can use the -Xlog:sync switch and the Unified Logging (UL) framework to avoid extended GC pauses due to I/O. Subsequent to our changes, the service improved their outlier p99.99 GC pause latency from 3s to 1s.
+In this post, we’re going to explain how you can use the -Xlog:async switch and the Unified Logging (UL) framework to avoid extended GC pauses due to I/O. Subsequent to our changes, the service improved their outlier p99.99 GC pause latency from 3s to 1s.

 UL is a logging framework for the Java Virtual Machine (JVM) introduced in OpenJDK 9.
 Many AWS services detect anomalies and subsequently take action based upon logging output from running JVMs.
 Logs also provide abundant details about Garbage Collection (GC) activities, helping developers to pinpoint the cause of long pauses and tune GC performance based on them.